 The way she laughed, I almost felt good about sitting on her flowers.

 “Just look at all those irises that you didn’t sit on,” she said.
 “A daughter who tells the truth is more important than a whole yard full of flowers!”

 Goodness!
-That must have been the Holy Ghost prompting me to tell the truth, I thought.
+That must have been the Holy Ghost prompting me to the the truth, I thought.
 And He’s helping me to learn what a great feeling you have when you know you’ve done the right thing.
 I could hardly wait to tell Cindy.